- billingsmt.gov

 Matt Hoppel

-He is married and has three grown children that currently attend Montana State University in Billings.
+He is married and has three grown children that reside in the Billings Area.

 -